turingschool-examples/futbol/README.md

 - We are using Miro to map out our code design.
 Using Miro designs we are able to map out our flow with flow charts and to better visualize our strategies going forward.

+#### Top 3 things that went well during your project
+- Our group was very efficient, timely, and worked together.
+- We all made time to support each other when in need.
+- Our group did well at spreading the coding out so all can learning.

+#### Top 3 things your team would do differently next time
+- In future projects we could work on our punctuality when it comes to meetings.
+- read instructions fully in order to have a complete setup.
+- Pair the making of methods and test closer in time.

 ## Our Project Organizational Tools